-LAPP’s financial position continues to be healthy, and our progress is detailed each year in our audited financial statements, which are published as part of our Annual Report each July.
-Audited by the Auditor General of Alberta, the most recent accounts available are for the year ended December 31, 2020.
-LAPP Corporation published its financial statements for the 2020 year-end and the statements have been available for public review since July 2021.
+LAPP maintains a solid financial position based on its diversified portfolio and long-term return objectives.
+Our progress is detailed in our audited financial statements, published as part of our Annual Report every July.
+Audited by the Auditor General of Alberta, the most recent statements available are for the year ended December 31, 2020.

 Visit the Funding & Investment page to see previous quarters' investment reports.